The following are some things to think about while evaluating a home before making an offer.

 Lift the duct covers to see how clean they are underneath; they can be cleaned but that's a cost you should factor into an offer price.

 Bathroom water damage: Does it have wood around wet areas?
 Are there signs of water damage anywhere?
+Are the faucets leaking (and how easy are they to fix?)
 Are toilets and faucets modern low-flow models?

 If appliances come with it, take out your phone again and take a picture of the model number stickers on appliances to check online what sort of quality you are buying.